1996 shootdown of Brothers to the Rescue aircraft: Description

 According to Cuban authorities, two light aircraft entered Cuban territorial airspace on 9 and 13 January 1996, and released leaflets which fell on Cuban territory.
 According to the pilot of one of the aircraft, half a million leaflets were released on 13 January; he also claims they were released outside the 12 mi Cuban territorial limit and the wind carried them to Havana.
-This version of events was detailed by Juan Pablo Roque, the man who had returned to Cuba the day before the shootdown and who was later implicated as having helped organize the shootdown as a Cuban spy placed with the group.
+This version of events was detailed by Juan Pablo Roque, who returned to Cuba the day before the shootdown and who was later indicted on charges of spying for Cuba against the United States as having helped organize the shootdown.
 According to Roque, Basulto had dropped the leaflets from 10 mi north of Havana, not the stated 12 mi, from a high altitude on a day when the winds would carry them south toward Cuba.
 Specifically, in a Cuban television interview days after the shootdown took place, Roque, from within Cuba, stated, "I personally have violated air space, specifically the last was on 9 January 1996, where I got a call the day before to participate in a flight to Havana where thousands of leaflets were going to be released from a height of more than 9,500 ft at a distance of less than 10 mi from the coast."

-Following that incident, the ICAO report states, the Commander of the Anti-Aircraft Defence of the Air Force of Cuba was instructed to intercept any further flights and was authorized to shoot them down, whether or not they had entered Cuban airspace.
+Following that incident, the ICAO report states, the Commander of the Anti-Aircraft Defence and the Air Force of Cuba claimed "he was instructed that violations of Cuban territorial airspace should no longer be tolerated, and that he was authorized, if such a situation arose again, to decide personally on military interception and shooting-down, if so required."

 On 24 February 1996, the group's aircraft flew another mission.
 While the Brothers to the Rescue aircraft were still north of the 24th parallel, the Cuban Air Force ordered the scrambling of two military aircraft, a MiG-29 and a MiG-23, operating under ground control.

 The pilots identified the target as a Cessna 337 and requested authorization from military control, who responded with "authorized to destroy."
 Two of the group's three aircraft flying that day were shot down.
 According to the OAS report, there was no warning of any kind issued to the planes, nor the opportunity given to land.
 With the shooting down of each aircraft, the Cuban pilots could be heard celebrating over the radio.
 Terms like "cojones" were repeatedly used by the Cuban fighter pilots.
 Their radio transmissions included statements such as "We blew his balls off!"
-In a reference to the Cuban pilot's understanding that the aircraft they were attacking were the same ones that had been repeatedly and continuously flying directly over the island of Cuba beside all the buildings and over the streets, they also transmitted the following, "He won't give us any more fucking trouble."
+In a reference to the Cuban pilot's understanding that the aircraft they were attacking were the same ones that had been repeatedly flying directly over the island of Cuba, they also transmitted the following, "He won't give us any more fucking trouble."
 Finally, the Cuban pilots also said, "The other one is destroyed; the other one is destroyed.
 Homeland or death (patria o muerte), you bastards!
 The other one is also down."
 Military control stated "Congratulations to the pair of you."